wanghmin/wanghmin2.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Huamin Wang is the Chief Science Officer at Style3D and he leads Style3D's global research team.
+Huamin Wang is the Chief Science Officer at Style3D and he is leading Style3D's global research team.

-His research interests revolve around physics-based simulation, with a specific focus on fast and realistic simulation of digital clothing by GPUs and GenAI.
+His research interests revolve around physics-based animation, with a specific focus on high-performance and high-fidelity animation of digital human by GPUs and generative AI.

 Before joining Style3D, he was a tenured associate professor in the CSE department at the Ohio State University (2011 – 2021), and a postdoctoral researcher at UC Berkeley (2009 – 2011).
+He has served on the technical committees of numerous conferences and chaired the papers programs of CASA 2017 and SCA 2023.
+He has been an associate editor of TVCJ since 2020.

 {style="text-align: justify;"}